The light shines in the darkness, and the darkness can never extinguish it. John 1:5

 Hasn’t he learned that we are aware of both our powerlessness in the flesh and our invincibility in the power of the name of Jesus?

-To believe that hardship is an opportunity to flex new faith muscles.
-We know that it’s possible to sing through our tears.
+Oh, we can choose to believe that hardship is an opportunity to flex new faith muscles.
+We can know that it’s possible to sing through our tears.
 When drowning under the sea of trouble, we can rely on the surpassing power of God’s greatness.
 We can don our armor and put-on Christ.
 We can take the Light of the world into our fears, into the darkness of unbelief, into the chasm of sleeplessness, and into the worst of our ‘what ifs’ to discover that a foundation in Christ is solid as a Rock.
+In the darkest moments of today, there is still light.
+Our son is worshipping at the feet of Jesus.

 The world shakes but You, Lord, are unshakeable.
 Amen